nddcap/home/README.md

 > "Foreign partners must have a valid TIN (Taxpayer Identification Number), such as an ITIN, which must have been used on a return in the last three years to remain valid."

 https://www.irs.gov/individuals/international-taxpayers/helpful-hints-for-partnerships-with-foreign-partners

-#### What fees are charged

-Management (performance) fee is between 4 and 9% of profit; usually 6%.
-No other fees or costs.

-#### What is the Lockup period

-The combo strategy using T-bills has a 29-day lockup.

-However, for the leveraged dividends combo -- Members must put in $70,000 *or* commit to a 300-day lockup.

-#### This other outfit is promising 20 to 30% returns

-A 25% trading return, after 25% performance fee, is about 18% pre-tax.

 #### What is the minimum net worth